section-engineering-education/engineering-education/content/articles/how-to-design-logistic-map-using-matlab/index.md

 ### How to design logistic map using Matlab
 ### Introduction
-One of the most challenging topics in science is the study of chaos.
-As an example of chaos, consider fluid flowing around an object.
-If the velocity of the fluid is not very large, the fluid flows in a smooth, steady way, called "laminar flow", which can be calculated for simple geometries.
-However, if the velocity increases, the flow becomes more complicated and depends on time and space in a non-trivial way that is essentially impossible to calculate.
-This "turbulent" behaviour is called "chaos".
+Let's say you want to model a population of rabbits if you have $X_k$ rabbits this year.
+How many rabbits will you have next year?
+The simplest model I can imagine is taking the population $X_k$ and multiplying it by the growth rate $\beta$.
+Let's say, for example, the growth rate is 2.
+It means that the population will double every year and the problem with that is the number of rabbits will grow exponentially forever.
+So here now, we add the term (1-x) to represent the constraints of the environment.

-The logistics map is a classic example of the transition from stable to chaotic behaviour as a single parameter changes value.
-This script plots the semi-stable values of $X_{k+1}=\beta X_k(1-X_k)$ as $\beta$ is varied.
+From the statement above, the logistic map is represented by the equation $X_{k+1}=\beta X_k(1-X_k)$.
+This map shows the behaviour of change from stable to chaotic as the parameters changes.
 Historically it has been one of the most important and classic systems during the early days of research on deterministic chaos.
-In this article, we will look at how to design a logistic map in Matlab.
+In this article, we will look at how to design a logistic map in Matlab

 ### Prerequisites
 To follow along with this tutorial, you'll need: